Students

 Master of Science in Forensic Science Investigation and Management

-This program prepares you for a career in crime scene investigation and evidence analysis.
-With a strong emphasis on theories and state-of-the-art technology, you will acquire the skills needed for forensic science and laboratory research.
+The Master of Science in Forensic Science Investigation and Management is a graduate program designed to prepare students for careers in crime scene investigation and evidence analysis.
+The program emphasizes theories and state-of-the-art technology, providing students with the skills needed for forensic science and laboratory research.

 • Responsible Conduct and Skills in Research